* GCE Advanced Theoretical Chemistry Revision Notes on SHAPES of MOLECULES & IONS - bond angles (1) at Doc B's

 H3N:=>BF3 would be like ethane above |

-Boron trifluoride (3 bonding pairs, 6 outer electrons) acts as a lone pair acceptor (Lewis acid) and ammonia (3 bond pairs) and lone pair which enables it to act as a Lewis base - a an electron pair donor.
+Boron trifluoride with 3 bonding pairs acts as a lone pair acceptor (Lewis acid) and ammonia with a lone pair of electrons enables it to act as a Lewis base - a an electron pair donor.
 It donates the lone pair to the 4th 'vacant' boron orbital to form a sort of 'adduct' compound.
+This gives a stable 'octet' of electrons around both the nitrogen and boron atoms.
 Its shape is essentially the same as ethane, a sort of double tetrahedral with H-N-H, N-B-F and F-B-F bond angles of ~109o. |

 |

-Benzene is a completely planar molecule, with all C-C-C or C-C-H bond angles of 120o. |
+Benzene is a completely planar molecule, with all C-C-C or C-C-H bond angles of 120o.
+See other page for more on shape and bond angle analysis of organic molecules |

 TRANSITION METAL COMPLEX IONS